jaanga/jaanga.github.io/cookbook-html/templates/open-index-or-markdown/cookbook-threejs-examples/readme.md

 * Use one/two/three fingers to rotate/zoom/pan the display in 3D
 	* Or left/scroll/right with your pointing device
 * Click the three bars( 'hamburger menu icon' ) to slide the menu in and out
+* Click the [Stats]( https://github.com/mrdoob/stats.js/ ) box in the top corner to toggle FPS / MS / MB views
 * Press Control-U/Command-Option-U to view the source code
 * Press Control-Shift-J/Command-Option-J to see if the JavaScript console reports any errors